VIEW A VIDEO OF OUR JULY 30TH RIBBON CUTTING ON OUR VIDEOS PAGE!

 To help you enjoy the ribbon cutting experience, we have two local businesses offering their delicious fare to be delivered to your door for you and your family to enjoy!
 Sit back, dine in and celebrate with Main Street.
-Choose from a special Main Street selection offered by either Buttercream & Burrata or Chef Geoff’s (details to come).
+Choose from a special Main Street selection offered by either Chef Geoff’s (order by July 27) or Buttercream & Burrata.

 About Main Street